TGiles/capstone/README.md

 The physics papers data is obtained from Stanford's Large Network Dataset Collection (http://snap.stanford.edu/data/) This project uses vanilla JavaScript, PHP, MySQL, and a data visualization JavaScript library D3 (https://d3js.org/).

+The main point of the application is to determine relationships between different papers; to ask why does this paper cite this other paper.
+In order to do these comparisons we need relevant data about the papers.
+The database that contains these papers also contains a abstract file for each paper.
+These abstract files contain relevant data: When it was published, who contributed to it, the actual abstract of the paper, which journal it was published in, etc.

 The main application takes in relational data between physics papers, one paper cites a different paper or papers, and creates a relationship between those papers.
 After going through an arbitrary amount of data rows, the application then plots all the papers on to the graphing area in the web page.
 This is where the D3 library is used extensively.